 so on.
 You can redraw it as notation with a pen onto a staff or

 staves.
-As long as the characters can be read the coding can never
+As long as the characters can be read by humans the coding

-be made obsolete by technology nor captured by a commercial
+can never be made obsolete by technology, nor captured by a

-Using a range of free computer software this simple text can be edited, manipulated, turned into staff notation or a sound file, transposed to another key, transmitted over the internet or searched for.
-Links to tutorials, software, and much else to do with ABC can be found on Chris Walshaw's ABC Notation Home Page
+Using a range of free computer software this simple text can be edited, manipulated, turned into staff notation or a sound file, transposed to another key, transmitted over the internet or searched for by search engines.
+Links to video tutorials, software, and much else to do with ABC can be found on Chris Walshaw's ABC Notation Home Page

-There are many resources online about ABC Music Notation, which you can access via Chris Walshaw's ABC Notation Home Page, so the rest of this page is only concerned with the first steps of how to begin to use ABCexplorer.
+There are many resources and Chris Walshaw's video tutorials online about ABC Music Notation, which you can access via Chris Walshaw's ABC Notation Home Page, so the rest of this page is only concerned with the first steps of how to begin to use the program ABCexplorer.

 I use ABCexplorer because I'm familiar with it and because it has some things which its competitor EasyABC doesn't, (and vice versa of course).
-It's a very popular 32-bit program for PC that's been around for a good while, but still works fine on 64-bit Win10.
+It's a very popular 32-bit program for Windows PCs that's been around for a good while.
+It was designed for Windows XP but still works fine on 64-bit Win10 and Win11 - as long as you update the external tools - see below!
 Despite its age and its lack of one or two desirable functions (e.g. the ability to generate cheat sheets), ABCexplorer is an impressive and useful way of working with ABC.